 White, LED type license plate lights can be used with this circuit to make an annoying, white, flasher.

-This circuit uses time delays to hold the output LEDs at RED or YELLOW for set time periods after the input goes HIGH.
+This circuit uses time delays to hold the output LEDs at RED or YELLOW for set time periods after the input goes LOW.
 When RED and YELLOW are off the output is GREEN.

 The two circuits shown are functionally the same but connect the GREEN LED in different ways.
 Also, the lower circuit uses twice as much LED current when YELLOW is on.